will-in-wi/letsencrypt-webfaction/README.md

 ### Operation

-When letsencrypt_webfaction runs, it places verification files into the public directory specified, validates the domains with LetsEncrypt, and then dumps the signed certificate and private key into an output folder.
-By default, the output folder is `~/le_certs/`, inside which it will create `[domain_name]/[timestamp]/`.
+When letsencrypt_webfaction runs, it places verification files into the public directory specified, validates the domains with LetsEncrypt, and then uploads the certificate to WebFaction's API.

-After this is done, the utility will email the certificate installation request to WebFaction Support, copying you.

 To quickly get a list of parameters and help for each, you can run: